education.vic.gov.au

 Specialists/school-based experts and supporting information

 The involvement of specialists and school-based experts in supporting students can be demonstrated in the supporting information held and submitted by the school.
 At times, specialists and school-based experts may provide additional supporting information that is separate to school documents.
 This may include a formal report or a record of specialist involvement.
-These should be provided to the school to collate with other supporting information.
+These must be completed by the relevant practitioner and provided to the school to collate with other supporting information.
 Schools are responsible for co-ordinating the submission of all supporting information to the facilitator service.

 In the case of private specialists (including those working through the NDIS), schools will need to work with the parent/carer(s) to provide consent/release of this information to share with the school.
 Refer to: Supporting information guidance for schools (DOCX)External Link .